Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Training Only BatchNorm

-\textbf{Summary.} Our goal was to study the role and expressive power of $\gamma$ and $\beta$ in \batchnorm{}.
-We found that training only these parameters leads to surprisingly high accuracy (albeit lower than training all parameters).
+\textbf{Summary.} Our goal was to study the role and expressive power of the affine parameters $\gamma$ and $\beta$ in isolation---without the presence of trained features to transform.
+We found that training only these parameters in ResNets with BatchNorm leads to surprisingly high accuracy (albeit lower than training all parameters).
 By increasing the quantity of these parameters and the random features they combine, we found that we can further improve this accuracy.
 This accuracy is not simply due to the raw number of trainable parameters, suggesting that $\gamma$ and $\beta$ have particular expressive power as a per-feature coefficient and bias.
-Finally, for a fixed parameter budget, accuracy is higher when training all parameters in a small network than when training only \batchnorm{} in a large network.